pepitogustavo/echo-self-writer/README.md

 ## 🔁 How It Works

-1. A scheduled GitHub Action triggers `server.js` with `--autoreflect`.
+1. A scheduled GitHub Action triggers `server.cjs` with `--autoreflect`.
 2. This writes a new timestamped thought into `us_memory.json.txt`.
 3. The file is committed and pushed back to GitHub using a secure token.
 4. The Render instance runs the Node server to serve and accept memory updates.